College internet access

 The external ISP manages everything to do with this network, including infrastructure, so the University’s ICT Helpdesk has no visibility on internal infrastructure and cannot activate data ports.

 As a college student you can still use the University network to access study-related materials on University systems, such as MyUni, the LMS, Sydney Mail and the Library website.
-Since the University network is only to be used to access University systems (not external websites) you no longer have to enter the University’s proxy settings.
+In those colleges where its still possible to access the internet via the University network, this service is primarily for study and research use.

 What do I do if I have a faulty port?